Faculty & Staff Directory

 Annie joined the St. Mark’s Advancement team in June 2018, having previously worked in advancement services and event planning at two other independent schools in the greater Boston area.
 A Midwest native and 2008 graduate of Xavier University in Cincinnati, Ohio, Annie also has experience in marketing and project management.
 Annie and her husband, Andrew ’03, live in Southborough with their bullmastiff, Marlie.

-Casey Bates '09 returned to St. Mark's in 2015 as the assistant athletic director.
-In addition to her athletic duties, Casey teaches English, serves as the head coach of both the Varsity Hockey and Varsity Softball teams, and is a member of the Thayer dorm team.
+Casey (Pickett) Bates '09 returned to St. Mark's in 2015 as the assistant athletic director.
+Casey teaches English, serves as the head coach of both the Varsity Hockey and Varsity Softball teams, and is a member of the Thayer dorm team.
+In 2019, Casey was appointed as the assistant director of experiential learning.

 Casey earned her B.A. in English and her M.A.T. from Northeastern University.
 While at Northeastern, Casey played on the Women's Varsity Ice Hockey team.